The Grouparoo Blog

 }

-The code in the DebugImage component takes the following steps:
+The code in the DebugImage

-• Doesn't do anything unless the NODE_ENV is "development"
+- Doesn't do anything unless the

-• Otherwise, wraps the component in a div with no border, padding, etc
+is "development" - Otherwise, wraps the component in a

-• If the image is not optimized shows the message in the top left corner
+shows the message in the top left corner

 Conclusion